pgcentralfoundation/pgrx/cargo-pgrx/README.md

 Usage: cargo pgrx [OPTIONS] <COMMAND>

 Commands:
-  init     Initialize pgrx development environment for the first time info     Provides information about pgrx-managed development environment start    Start a pgrx-managed Postgres instance stop     Stop a pgrx-managed Postgres instance status   Is a pgrx-managed Postgres instance running? new      Create a new extension crate install  Install the extension from the current crate to the Postgres specified by whatever `pg_config` is currently on your $PATH package  Create an installation package directory schema   Generate extension schema files run      Compile/install extension to a pgrx-managed Postgres instance and start psql connect  Connect, via psql, to a Postgres instance test     Run the test suite for this crate get      Get a property from the extension control file cross    Cargo subcommand for 'pgrx' to make Postgres extension development easy help     Print this message or the help of the given subcommand(s)
+  init          Initialize pgrx development environment for the first time info          Provides information about pgrx-managed development environment start         Start a pgrx-managed Postgres instance stop          Stop a pgrx-managed Postgres instance status        Is a pgrx-managed Postgres instance running? new           Create a new extension crate install       Install the extension from the current crate to the Postgres specified by whatever `pg_config` is currently on your $PATH sudo-install  Like `cargo pgrx install`, but uses `sudo` to copy the extension files package       Create an installation package directory schema        Generate extension schema files run           Compile/install extension to a pgrx-managed Postgres instance and start psql connect       Connect, via psql, to a Postgres instance test          Run the test suite for this crate get           Get a property from the extension control file cross         Cargo subcommand for 'pgrx' to make Postgres extension development easy help          Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
 Enable info logs, -vv for debug, -vvv for trace